Honesty is the first chapter in the book of wisdom.

 Radical Discipleship: By definition radical discipleship implies a depth of wisdom and understanding, zeal and obedience transcending the norm.
 Beyond repentance and salvation.
 Beyond intercession and study.
 Beyond activism and insight, there lies the undiscovered country of full sanctification and costly commitment to the cause and person of Christ.

+Our willingness and ability to be spiritually honest is largely determined by how troubled we are over the state of our own souls and those of others.
 So much so, comprehending the information presented thus far is completely dependent on one’s degree of care.
 While billions claim great concern, our actions or lack thereof reveal levels more superficial than serious.
 Those caring little, think and pray, study and act little.
 Those caring much, find themselves captured by the plight of fallen and perishing humanity.
 The wisest of these are deeply troubled by the humbling yet honest assessment of modern Christianity’s unwillingness to save ourselves.
 Much less the world we alone are commissioned and equipped to rescue.
 While tragic, the nearly universal lack of spiritual zeal is understandable.
 Human interest tends towards issues associated with the most immediate and/or greatest pleasure or pain.
 Foremost in regards to ourselves and then to others.
 Developing authentic Christian concern is largely dependent on our willingness to read and recall Scripture as it is written, rather than choosing to omit hundreds, if not thousands, of unpleasant verses challenging Churchianity's status quo.
 Another vital skill is the development and continual exercise of imaginative empathy.
 The ability to immerse oneself in the past, present and/or future human suffering or exaltation described in the Bible is a crucial component in allowing the reader to mentally and emotionally comprehend the passage.
 This kind of Scriptural rendering of chapter and verse allows a fuller understanding of the risk or benefit associated with various levels of rebellion or obedience.
 For sci-fi examples of rendering and immersive virtual reality see such TV series as “Intelligence” and “Altered Carbon.”

 Sadly, few care enough to attentively read the whole of Scripture.
 Much less pay special attention to troubling passages and principles.
 While modern advancements and such recent developments as the 5 day 40 hour work week grant billions unprecedented levels of disposable time, the vast majority of believers prefer to keep their religious investments to a minimum.
+Given the subjective nature of spiritual sensitivity and practice, most opt out almost entirely.
+With eternity on the line, this would seem as foolish as it is common.
+Those willing to press on do well to honestly and thoroughly consider to what degree such sample issues as these warrant immediate consideration:

 1. Opportunistic Darkness: The persistent and gathering spiritual darkness enveloping the world is a direct result of the lack of light emanating from Churchianity.